ratneshsinghparihar/AngularHALRest/README.md

 4)Nested Object graph fetching from a HAL url if there are hal url in _links , it will go and fetch them automatically and if output model strcuture is provided then it will set in model's right property (this saves massive amount of code and chances to js error when doing manual js field mapping)

+5)support for embedded objects
+HAL apis provide _embedded objects so that frontend don't need to make muliple calls , when fetching relational model AngularHALRest make sure to check into _embedded objects and don't make api calls if found in _embedded objects